-Early Maladaptive Schemas' Associations with Big-Five Personality Traits in a Non-Clinical Adult Sample
+Early Maladaptive Schemas’ Associations with Big-Five Personality Traits in Two Non-Clinical Adult Samples from Different Cultural Backgrounds

 Authors